 After spending over 27 years in corporate life with The Coca-Cola Company in Marketing and Advertising, she is now expressing her freedom and creativity with her art.

-Having exhibited work in numerous group and solo shows in Atlanta, her work is also in many private and corporate collections throughout the United States.
+Having exhibited work in numerous group and solo shows in Atlanta and Brooklyn, her work is also in many private and corporate collections throughout the United States.

 2014 ‘Les Splendeur des Trois Reines’ -Bill Lowe Gallery - Atlanta, GA